Engineering-Park/media/Getting Started in the Engineering Park.md

 The metaverse is your oyster.
 Build, create, collaborate, grow.
 Ask for help or help others.
 We can't wait to see what you will do.

+## Change Log
+Revision 2 on 22 March 2022:
+- Removed instructions related to the payment of gas fees using Ethereum.
+This payment will now be made via a contribution to the [Engineering Park Collective](https://opencollective.com/engineeringpark).